 A Typical Day

 A typical day at camp involves a devotion/ huddle time, four to five activity times, lunch, two snack breaks and a swim time.
 During activities, campers move with their huddle to different activities such as archery, arts and crafts, field games and more.
 Our campers are grouped together based on grade and age.
-Each small group, or huddle, has between 10 - 12 campers and one counselor.
-Camps for our youngest campers, Wee Camp and Kindercamp< have smaller huddles.
+Each small group, or huddle, has between 20 - 25 campers and two counselors.
+Camps for our youngest campers, Wee Camp and Kindercamp have smaller huddles.
 Huddles spend most of the day together.

 Campers will spend most of the day outside, weather permitting.
 On super hot days or during rain, day camps modify activities to keep kids safe.
 Closed-toe shoes are a must at camp.
 Athletic shorts and shirts or tank tops are good choices too.
 Make sure your camper can run and play comfortably.
 We recommend several items to pack each day too.
 Sunscreen is a must and we want kids to come to camp with sunscreen already applied.

 Summer and pools go together like sun and sunscreen.
-Here at the YMCA, we swim assess each and every day camper, each and every week of camp.
+Here at the YMCA, we swim assess each camper.
 What's a swim assessment you ask?
 Well, it's a chance for our lifeguards to evaluate each swimmer's ability and confidence in the water so we can ensure the safety of everyone.
 Kids can pass at two levels and we love watching their confidence grow each week in the water.